open-telemetry/oteps/text/profiles/0212-profiling-vision.md

 - Comparing profiles of different versions of code to understand how code has improved or degraded over time
 - Detecting frequently used and "dead" code in production
-- Breaking a trace span into code-level granularity to understand the performance for that particular unit
+- Breaking a trace span into code-level granularity (i.e. function call and line of code) to understand the performance for that particular unit